Features

 • RcLanguage: id, code (BCP 47), name, fallbacks (ordered list of language codes for content resolution).

-• RenderLanguage: derived from RcLanguage by buildI18nConfig(); adds languageCode, regionCode, direction (ltr/rtl), endonym, measurementSystem (metric/imperial), localeChain ([code, ...fallbacks, '*']), and marketDomains.
+• RenderLanguage: derived from RcLanguage by buildI18nConfig(); adds languageCode, regionCode, direction (ltr/rtl), endonym, measurementSystem (metric/imperial), localeChain ([code, ...fallbacks]), and marketDomains.

 • LocalizedValue<T>: object keyed by language code (e.g. { "de": "/produkte", "fr": "/produits" }).
-The '*' key is a universal fallback.
-Existing content stored under '*' works without migration.

 Content resolution

-resolvePagePath(paths, language) resolves a LocalizedValue<string> to a single path for a given RenderLanguage.
-It walks the language's localeChain and returns the first match.
-For example, de-CH tries de-CHde-DEde* → first available value.
+unlocalize(value, language.localeChain) resolves a LocalizedValue<T> to a single value for a given RenderLanguage.
+It walks the chain and returns the first match, or undefined if no locale in the chain has a value.
+For example, with de-CH configured with fallbacks ['de-DE', 'de'], it tries de-CHde-DEdeundefined.

 Integration with nuxt-i18n